-Two plastic waste collection systems are already installed: one in the Port of Antwerp area, Belgium, in a dock with mostly wind driven litter, and one in the Nieuwe Maas river in Schiedam, the Netherlands, in a tidal harbour with both wind and current driven litter.
-We are currently working on a third system, called Catchy 2, which will be installed under the Erasmus Bridge in the main stream of the Nieuwe Maas River in the centre of Rotterdam.
-This system will be able to collect litter during ebb and flood.
+Four plastic waste collection systems are already installed: one in the Port of Antwerp area, Belgium, in a dock with mostly wind driven litter, and one in the Nieuwe Maas river in Schiedam, the Netherlands, in a tidal harbour with both wind and current driven litter, Catchy 2, installed under the Erasmus Bridge in the main stream of the Nieuwe Maas River in the centre of Rotterdam. and Catchy Mini (Link to page) installed in the Waddenhaven Terschelling.

 During the development, the aim for the systems was easy installation in all various types of waterways, such as canals, harbours, rivers and tidal areas.
 Catchy relies on wind and currents and captures both micro and macro plastics at the water surface and the upper part of the water column.
 The system comprises of a floating frame that supports a cage where the litter accumulates.
 Wind and current guide the litter towards the cage by one or several floating booms.
 The booms are equipped with an underwater skirt so that both floating litter and underwater litter are guided towards the collection cage.
 A clever non-return door prevents the litter from floating back into the river.

 By choosing the right location for installation of our systems, we can optimise the collection of litter.
 The capacity of our system can be adapted to the amounts of litter present at the installation location.
 Our system can be emptied in a very short time with a mobile crane.
 Depending on the location, it can be moored with anchors, mooring lines or spud-piles.